cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 The required primitives for this curve are given in (#bls12381def).

-These ciphersuites use the hash-to-curve suites BLS12381G1-SHA256-SSWU-RO- and BLS12381G2-SHA256-SSWU-RO- defined in [I-D.hash-to-curve].
+These ciphersuites use the hash-to-curve suites BLS12381G1-SHA256-SSWU-RO- and BLS12381G2-SHA256-SSWU-RO- defined in [@!I-D.irtf-cfrg-hash-to-curve].
-Each ciphersuite defines a unique hash\_to\_point function by specifying a domain separation tag (see [I-D.hash-to-curve, Section 5.1).
+Each ciphersuite defines a unique hash\_to\_point function by specifying a domain separation tag (see [@!I-D.irtf-cfrg-hash-to-curve, Section 5.1).

 ### Basic